On the frequentist validity of Bayesian limits

 This raises the central question of this paper: is Schwartz's Kullback-Leibler condition perhaps a manifestation of a more general notion?
-In the process we answer other questions for which insightful answers have been elusive: why is Doob's theorem completely different from Schwartz's?
-The accepted explanation views the lack of congruence as an indistinct symptom of differing philosophies between the Bayesian and frequentist schools, but is this justified?
-Why does weak consistency in the full non-parametric model (\eg\ with the Dirichlet process prior \cite{Ferguson73}, or more modern variations \cite{DeBlasi13}) reside in a corner of its own (with \emph{tailfreeness} \cite{Freedman65} being the sufficient property of the prior), apparently unrelated to posterior consistency in either Doob's or Schwartz's views?
+The argument leads to other questions for which insightful answers have been elusive: why is Doob's theorem completely different from Schwartz's?
+The accepted explanation views the lack of congruence as an indistinct symptom of differing philosophies, but is this justified?
+Why does weak consistency in the full non-parametric model (\eg\ with the Dirichlet process prior \cite{Ferguson73}, or more modern variations \cite{DeBlasi13}) reside in a corner of its own (with \emph{tailfreeness} \cite{Freedman65} as sufficient property of the prior), apparently unrelated to posterior consistency in either Doob's or Schwartz's views?
 Indeed, what would Schwartz's theorem look like without the assumption that the sample is \iid\ (\eg\ with data that form a Markov chain or realize some other stochastic process) or with growing parameter spaces and changing priors?
 And to extend the scope further, what can be said about hypothesis testing, classification, model selection, \etc?
 Given that the Bernstein-von~Mises theorem cannot be expected to hold in any generality outside parametric setting \cite{Cox93,Freedman99}, what relationship exists between credible sets and confidence sets?
-This paper aims to shed more light on these questions in a general sense, by providing a prior condition that enables strengthening Bayesian asymptotic conclusions to frequentist ones, illustrated with a variety of example applications.
+This paper aims to shed more light on these questions in a general sense, by providing a prior condition that enables strengthening Bayesian asymptotic conclusions to frequentist ones, illustrated with a variety of examples and counterexamples.